ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 .. note::

-    If you want to install Webots you can `download the Debian package <https://github.com/cyberbotics/webots/releases/latest>`_.
+    If you want to install Webots manually, you can download it `here <https://github.com/cyberbotics/webots/releases/latest>`_.

 Then open a second terminal and send a command with: